Whitewater Federation of Women's Clubs

 In addition to the meeting room, which has a capacity of 40, there is a kitchen, coat room, restroom, dining table with buffet and an alcove with a baby grand piano.
 For information on rentals, navigate to the rentals page.

-History of Bassett House and Bassett Family: The home was bequeathed to the Whitewater Federation of Women's Clubs by Florence Bassett in 1926.
+Florence had been a member of one of the Federation clubs and treasured the friendships she had formed.
+The home was bequeathed to the Whitewater Federation of Women's Clubs by Florence Bassett in 1926.

 Architecture: The house was built in the transitional Greek Revival style with Italianate features.
 The house remains essentially as built, although a two-story addition was made to the west side of the house in 1878 and several downstairs walls were removed on the first floor in order to form a large meeting room.